 To resolve combat, simply compare the monster's combat strength to yours.
-Your combat strength is equal to your Level plus any bonuses or penalties you receive from Class abilities, Items, Allies, and Traps.
-You and the other players may play One-Shot Items or use Class abilities to help or harm you in combat.
-Your combat strength can be negative, if you get hit by a Trap or suffer some other penalty.
+Your combat strength is equal to your Level plus any bonuses or penalties you receive from Class abilities, Items, Allies, and Curses.
+You and the other players may play One-Shots or use Class abilities to help or harm you in combat.
+Your combat strength can be negative, if you get hit by a Curse or suffer some other penalty.
 A monster's combat strength is its Level, plus or minus any modifiers it has from its powers or cards played on it.
 Some Door cards may also be played into a combat, such as monster enhancers (see following page).

 If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away (See Running Away and Bad Stuff, p.
 4).
-If your combat strength is greater than the monster's, you kill it and go up a level (two levels for some big monsters).
+If your combat strength is greater than the monster's, you defeat it and go up a level (two levels for some big monsters).
 You'll also get the number of Treasures shown on the monster card.

-Sometimes a card will let you defeat a monster without killing it.
-This is still "winning," but you don't get a level.
+Sometimes a card will let you overcome a monster without defeating it.
+This is still "winning." but you don't get a level.
 Unless the ability says otherwise, you don't get the Treasures, either.
+If the last monster is removed from a combat, the fight ends immediately.

-If you kill a monster (or monsters!), discard them and any other cards played, and claim your rewards.
+If you defeat a monster (or monsters!), discard them and any other cards played, and claim your rewards.
 Note: someone may play a hostile card on you, or use a special power, just as you think you have won.
-When you are about to kill a monster, you must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
-After that, you have really killed the monster, and you really get the level(s) and Treasures, though the other players can still whine and argue.
+When you are about to defeat a monster, you must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
+After that, you have really defeated the monster, and you really get the level(s) and Treasures.